LZeroAnalytics/thornode/chain/ethereum/README.md

 ### Funding Ygg (only ERC20)

-Ygg can be funded by transfering an allowance to spend:
+Ygg can be funded by transferring an allowance to spend:
 `await VAULT.transferAllance(vault, asset, amount, memo)`

-Ygg can return assets by batch transfering back:
+Ygg can return assets by batch transferring back:
 `await VAULT.batchTransferAllance(asgard[], assets[], amounts[], memos[])`

 ### Churning (only ERC20)